rhaetor/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 has a lookup field with the same name as its Child Relationship Name.
 If setting to something other than default, "List" is a sensible value.
 * enumerationOverrideProperties - Override picklist enum value generation via a java.util.Properties instance.
 Property name format: `SObject.FieldName.PicklistValue`.
 Property value is the desired enum value.
-E.g.:
+For example:
     ```
     <enumerationOverrideProperties>
       <property>